The Insurance Law Section and The Insurance Law Center, UConn School of Law

 - The restatement draft on bad faith

-- The standard for bad faith–is it objective or subjective, etc.
+- The standard for bad faith—whether it is objective or subjective, etc.

 - Bad faith in claims handling, investigations, and settlements